SpeedoPasanen/gun-rx/README.md

 # GunAngular

 ## What is this?

 - Learning [Gun](http://gun.js.org) DB while wrapping it in Angular / Typescript with RXJS Observables.
 - Very early stage, don't use in production (you shouldn't probably use Gun yet either), but feel free to look, play around, and give me your feedback.
 - Some point in the future, planning to publish as a separate module in npm (what's now in src/app/gun-angular).
+- Wraps (at some point) all gun methods in the typed world, easy to use with Angular or any other or no framework.
+- "Pet project" developed on limited free time.

+## ToDo

+- List and object Observable classes, meant for, obviously, listening to changes on a single node or a list of nodes (using gun.map) in a typed way
+- Evolve as Gun evolves

 ## Development server